JLW-7/wally-c/README.md

 3. Say any form of goodbye you like to shut Wally down.

 > [!TIP]
-> For first time users, it may be helpful to list details about your belongings you want Wally to remember, for a more personalized experience.
-The information will be stored in Wally's memory and can be cleared any time simply by asking it.
+> For a more personalized experience, it may be helpful to list details about your belongings you want Wally to remember.
+The information will be stored in Wally's memory and can be cleared any time simply by asking it to.

 ## Acknowledgements